ddobreff/OhGodADecode/README.md

 # OhGodADecode
-Decodes an entire timing strap for an AMD VBIOS.
+Now it decodes an entire timing strap for an AMD VBIOS :)